 You know your patients' motivations, but what about their barriers?
 Do they understand how their sugar intake affects their oral microbiome?
 Are they struggling to quit smoking despite wanting a whiter smile?
 Do they know which oral care products they should be using, and how and when to use them?

 We can acknowledge these barriers, provide the necessary support, and fill in any knowledge gaps.
-It may help to direct your patients to relevant educational resources like the Colgate Professional Video Library or the Colgate Oral Care Center.
+It may help to direct your patients to relevant education resources like Colgate’s Oral Health Articles.

 Finally, you can provide your patients with product recommendations tailored to the individual.
-For example, for a patient concerned with overall health, you might recommend an all-round oral health toothpaste like Colgate Total Original or Colgate Total Professional, while patients focused on preventing specific conditions may appreciate targeted products like Colgate Enamel Health or Colgate Advanced Gum Health.
-Your image-conscious patients, on the other hand, are likely to want products like Colgate Total Whitening, the Colgate Optic White range, or Colgate Max Fresh.
+For example, for a patient concerned with overall health, you might recommend an all-round oral health toothpaste like Colgate Total Original, while patients focused on preventing specific conditions may appreciate targeted products like Colgate Sensitive.
+Your image-conscious patients, on the other hand, are likely to want products like Colgate Total Whitening, the Colgate Optic White range, or Colgate Total® Plaque Pro-Release.

 You can find more resources on Whole Mouth Health at Colgate Talks.